ferm96/flask_audio_app/README.md

 to locate a practice segment within a reference recording and provides a visualization of the matched region.
 The app lets the user playback and loop over the match, and includes a switching functionality to easily switch back and fourth between the target match and the practice segment.
-This is a demo project connected to a master degree project.
+This is a demo project connected to a master thesis.

 <img src="demo.PNG" alt="Demo" width="600" height="400">